 #3.
 Deep well Pump:

-This is a type of submersible such pumps are mostly used by the municipality.
+This is a type of submersible such pumps that are mostly used by the municipality.
 The pump and the motor are connected together and lowered into the water.
 When a pump starts working its position is completely submerged in water.
 The use of such pumps is mostly taken in the use of drinking water.

 #4.
 Stainless steel Pump: